Orthostatic hypotension: Signs and symptoms

 Orthostatic hypotension is characterized by symptoms that occur after standing (from lying or sitting), particularly when done rapidly.
 Many report lightheadedness (a feeling that one might be about to faint), sometimes severe, or even actual fainting with associated fall risk.
 With chronic orthostatic hypotension, the condition and its effects may worsen even as fainting and many other symptoms become less frequent.
 Generalized weakness or tiredness may also occur.
 Some also report difficulty concentrating, blurred vision, tremulousness, vertigo, anxiety, palpitations (awareness of the heartbeat), unsteadiness, feeling sweaty or clammy, and sometimes nausea.
 A person may look pale.
 Some people may experience severe orthostatic hypotension with the only symptoms being confusion or extreme fatigue.
 Chronic severe orthostatic hypotension may present as fluctuating cognition/delirium.
 Women who are pregnant are also susceptible to orthostatic hypotension.

 Associated diseases

 The disorder may be associated with Addison's disease, atherosclerosis (build-up of fatty deposits in the arteries), diabetes, pheochromocytoma, porphyria, long COVID, and certain neurological disorders, including autoimmune autonomic ganglionopathy, multiple system atrophy, and other forms of dysautonomia.
 It is also associated with Ehlers–Danlos syndrome and anorexia nervosa.
 It is also present in many patients with Parkinson's disease or Lewy body dementias resulting from sympathetic denervation of the heart or as a side effect of dopaminomimetic therapy.
-This rarely leads to fainting unless the person has developed true autonomic failure or has an unrelated heart problem.

 Another disease, dopamine beta hydroxylase deficiency, also thought to be underdiagnosed, causes loss of sympathetic noradrenergic function and is characterized by low or extremely low levels of norepinephrine, but an excess of dopamine.

 Quadriplegics and paraplegics also might experience these symptoms due to multiple systems' inability to maintain normal blood pressure and blood flow to the upper part of the body.